paulparton/mapManager/readme.md

 A javascript tool for displaying multiple layers of mapping data.

 ##Usage##
-Several arguments can be passed to the map manager to customise your map, the only "required" argument is the container for the map (a div).
-While the array of marker information objects is optional, the map is pretty pointless with out it.
+Optional arguments can be passed to the map manager to customise your map, the only "required" argument is the container for the map (a div).
+While the mapData object is optional, the map is pretty pointless with out it.
 Another recommended argument is the container for a map control panel.

+	pp.mapManager(mapContainerDiv, optionalArguments, callback)

 	//Variables
 	var mapContainer, mapBarContainer, mapArgs;